uiceds/syllabus/manuscript.md

 -->
 ### Module 7: Neural networks

-**Module 7 Overview:** In this module, we will learn how to implement and use both fully-connected and convolutional neural networks.
+**Module 7 Overview:** In this module, we will learn how to implement and use fully-connected neural networks.

 **Module 7 Learning Objectives:** By the end of this module, you should be able to: